What is affordable housing?

-Based on the Housing Needs Survey, the council has predominantly supported the delivery of social rented accommodation to meet housing need.
-Different types of Low Cost Home Ownership (LCHO) have also provided an opportunity for a small number of households to become owner-occupiers who would otherwise be unable to do.
+Based on the Housing Needs Survey, the council has predominantly supported the delivery of rented accommodation to meet housing need.
+Different types of Intermediate Housing (Shared Ownership, Discount Market Sale) have also provided an opportunity for a small number of households to become owner-occupiers who would otherwise be unable to do.

-Low Cost Home Ownership options
+Low Cost Home Ownership Options

 There are different Low Cost Home Ownership schemes available to help people access home ownership even though they cannot afford to purchase a property outright on the open market